An introduction to Galton-Watson trees and their local limits: Introduction

-We introduce in the first chapter of this course the framework of discrete random trees, which may be attributed to Neveu \cite{n:apghw}.
-We then use this framework to construct GW trees that describe the genealogy of a GW process.
-It is very easy to recover the GW process from the GW tree as it is just the number of individuals at each generation.
-We then give alternative proofs of classical results on GW processes using the tree formalism.
+We introduce in the first chapter the framework of discrete random trees, which may be attributed to Neveu \cite{n:apghw}.
+We then use this framework to construct BGW trees that describe the genealogy of a BGW process.
+It is very easy to recover the BGW process from the BGW tree as it is just the number of individuals at each generation.
+We then give alternative proofs of classical results on BGW processes using the tree formalism.
 We focus in particular on the extinction probability (which was the first question of F.~Galton) and on the description of the processes conditioned on extinction or non extinction.

-In a second chapter, we focus on local limits of conditioned GW trees.
-In the critical and sub-critical cases (these terms will be explained in the first chapter), the population becomes a.s. extinct and the associated genealogical tree is finite.
-However, it has a small but positive probability of being large (this notion must be precised).
+In a second chapter, we focus on local limits of conditioned BGW trees.
+In the critical and sub-critical cases (these terms will be explained in the first chapter), the population becomes a.s.\ extinct and the associated genealogical tree is finite.
+However, it has a small but positive probability of being large (this notion must be made precise).
 The question that arises is to describe the law of the tree conditioned of being large, and to say what exceptional event has occurred so that the tree is not typical.
-A first answer to this question is due to H.~Kesten \cite{k:sbrwrc} who conditioned a GW tree to reach height $n$ and look at the limit in distribution when $n$ tends to infinity.
-There are however other ways of conditioning a tree to be large: conditioning on having many vertices, or many leaves...
-We present here very recent general results concerning this kind of problems due to the authors of this course \cite{ad:llcgwtisc,ad:llcgwtcc} and completed by results of X. He \cite{h:cgwtmod,h:lccrtcct}.
+A first answer to this question is due to H.~Kesten~\cite{k:sbrwrc} who conditioned a BGW tree to reach height $n$ and look at the limit in distribution when $n$ tends to infinity.
+There are however other ways of conditioning a tree to be large: conditioning on having many nodes, see S.~Janson~\cite{j:sgtcgwrac} and references therein; on having many leaves, see I. Kortchemski~\cite{kor:GW-cond-leaf}; on having nodes with large degrees, see X. He~\cite{h:cgwtmod} and B.~Stufler~\cite{stufler20}; on having large population, see R.~Abraham and J.-F.~Delmas~\cite{ad:apegw};...
+In most of those cases, the local limit is an infinite random tree with either an infinite spine (the so called Kesten's tree); or with an infinite backbone, see for example~\cite{abd:nlcgwt,ad:apegw}; or with a node of infinite degree (the so called condensation phenomenon), see for example T.~Jonsson and S.~O.~Stef\'ansson~\cite{js:cnt}, S.~Janson~\cite{j:sgtcgwrac} or B.~Stufler~\cite{stufler19} and the references therein.
+The approach presented here is mainly based on our previous work \cite{ad:llcgwtisc,ad:llcgwtcc}.